atsao/react-redux-boilerplate/README.md

 | `lint`              | Lint all `.js` and `.jsx` files      |
 | `lint:fix`          | Lint and fix all `.js` and `.jsx` files      |

+#### Node

+This repo is compatible with Node version `8.1.4`.

+If you are aware of past versions that work, please raise a PR and I will create a list.

 ## Boilerplate Organization

 Application files are organized by `modules`, where each feature folder is concerned only with its relevant components, while `redux`-related code is separated in its own folder.